Giiacomo/Chemical-Generator/autotool.md

 ### Species Format
 The input files for AutoTool have the following format:
 - chemical species, their concentrations, contributions to the membrane
-- probabilities for a specie of being a catalyzer for a condensation or a cleavage
+- parameters for condensation and cleavage catalyzers
 - conditions for condensation, conds speed
 - cleavage windows, clls speed